aidyp/adp/content/post/internet-explorer.md

 `traceroute` is a great tool to discover the *logical* nature of the path taken, but it doesn't give us much insight into the *physical* path.
 We want to know where in the world the packet has gone.
 Luckily, IP addresses are (sort of) tied to geography.
 When public IP addresses are registered, they're registered to a particular place.
 With a little code, we can tie together the geographical location of an IP address and plot it on google maps.
 For example, `www.example.com` (which has an IP address of `93.184.216.34`) is located here,

 ![Alt](/pictures/example_com_map.png)

+If we take the IP address from each router obtained by `traceroute` and plot its geographical location on a map, we can visualise the physical path that the packets take between two locations on the internet.

 {{< expandable label="Domain Name System" level="3" >}}
 Locations on the internet are described by their IP address, but that's not how we see them in everyday usage.
 Instead of typing in `93.184.216.34` into a browser, we type `www.example.com`.
 This is a **domain name**.
 The early inventors in the internet realised that it just wasn't feasible to have people remember IP addresses.
 Moreover, an IP address often describes a physical machine.